Marne Valley Carping | Juvigny Fishing Tips

 Fish Location

 Fish will normally be scattered or will move with angling pressure, bait application or natural food sources.
 The important thing is finding a feature in your chosen area.
 This may be in the form of an undulation, weed bed, silt pocket or marginal snag, the fish normally get caught on one of these as opposed to casting into an open flat area.
-To find the features you can use the trusted marker rod or jump in the rowing boat with an echo sounder.
-In any event it is essential you make detailed notes of distances and horizon markers to ensure you can get back on the spot.
+To find the features you can use the trusted marker rod or hire on of our bait boats equipped with a Tolson fish fnder.
+Distances and horizon markers should be noted to ensure you can get back on the spot.

 Marking your spots